 - Alphabet Inc (in the words of Larry Page), "Alphabet Inc. will replace Google Inc. as the publicly-traded entity and all shares of Google will automatically convert into the same number of shares of Alphabet, with all the same rights.
 Google will become a wholly-owned subsidiary of Alphabet.
 Our two classes of shares will continue to trade on Nasdaq as 'GOOGL' and 'GOOG'. the parent company of Google and several former Google subsidiaries.
 Alphabet was prompted by a desire to make the core Google Internet services business "cleaner and more accountable" while allowing greater autonomy to group companies that operate in businesses other than Internet services".

 - AlphaGo Zero.
 A program designed by Google's DeepMind's artificial development division.
 Self-learning Artificial intelligence.
 2015.

 - Analytics.
 A useful tool to help you learn even more about your website or blog visitors, and how they interact with your site.
 2005.

 - Analytics 360 Studio offers powerful and integrated marketing and makes it easy to create dynamic reports.
 2015.

-- Anonymous location data was created to allow governments and researchers to determine the effectiveness of lockdown protocols during the coronavirus - Covid-19 pandemic.
+- Anonymous location data was created to allow governments and researchers to determine the effectiveness of lock-down protocols during the Covid-19 pandemic.
 2020.

-- App Store.
+- Apps.
+(Google Play Store).
 Games, news, fitness & health apps.
 Apps for transport, video, entertainment, business, finance, social, sports, weather and many more.

 - Arts And Culture.
 Explore up-close artefacts and artwork from over 1,000 museums from around the world.
 2011.